FlyinPancake/bsc-thesis/thesis/pages/chapters/chapter_2_background.typ

 - `kubespray` -- Production ready Kubernetes installer by the Kubernetes project
 - `rke` -- Rancher Kubernetes Engine by Rancher Labs

-#figure(image("../../figures/kubernetes-arch.excalidraw.svg"), caption: "Kubernetes Architecture")
+#figure(image("../../figures/kubernetes-arch.excalidraw.svg"), caption: "Kubernetes Architecture") <k8s-arch>
 === Kubernetes Components

 A Kubernetes cluster is built from building blocks with stable interfaces.
+An example "default" Kubernetes cluster's logical components can be seen in @k8s-arch.
-It has separate control plane, and worker processes.
+We can see, that Kubernets has separate control plane, and worker processes.

 The control plane is responsible for the global, cluster-scoped decisions (i.e.: scheduling) as well as detecting and acting on cluster events (i.e.: creating a new pod when a deployment's `replicas` field requires it).